City Guide for: Port Campbell, Victoria, Australia

 Best Time to Visit

 The best time to visit the Great Ocean Road is during the shoulder seasons: **spring (September-November) and autumn (March-May)**.
 The weather is generally mild and pleasant, with fewer crowds than the peak summer months.
 Summer (December-February) is also a popular time to visit, but expect higher prices and more tourists.
-Winter (June-August) can be cold and wet, but it offers a unique opportunity to see the coastline in a different light, with dramatic waves and fewer crowds.
+Winter (June-August) can be cold and wet, but it offers a different perspective on the landscape and can be a good time for whale watching.

 Transportation